heri/studiozenkai/content/post/hackathon-challenge.md

 It's 7:30pm however and family duty calls.
 I'm wrapping this up and will be here tomorrow 9AM sharp

---

 ## Friday 13 Sep - Late Night Brainstorming

-I have given some thoughts on the footprintcalculator design, mentionned above.
-They do not tell you figures but rather tell you how many Earths would be neeed to support your activities.
-I like this idea, as this is easy to explain to many people and can also be illustrated elegantly.
+I have given some thoughts on the footprintcalculator.org design, linked above.
+They do not tell you figures but rather tell you how many Earths would be needed to support your activities.
+I like this idea, as this is easy to explain to people, even outside climate change communities, and can also be illustrated elegantly.

-Drive an SUV, eat red meat daily, spend thousands on plastic stuff you don't need => 4.5 Earths Walk/Bike, produce your own veggies, work remotely => 0.3 Earths
+Drive an SUV, eat red meat daily, spend thousands on plastic stuff you don't need => 4.5 Earths

+Walk/Bike, produce your own veggies, work remotely => 0.3 Earths

-The OpenAMEE dataset is also very interesting, as it would be straightforward to map into a hierarchical database, like this:
+The OpenAMEE dataset mentioned earlier is also interesting, as it would be straightforward to map into a hierarchical database, like this:

 root activity
-\__ Transport activity in North America / Europe 1.2 Earths
+\__ Transport activity 1.2 Earths
       \__ walking 0.02 Earths (or CO2 metric)
       \__ biking 0.25 Earths
       \__ public transport (subway, electric) 0.85 Earths